I got in trouble for playing football - Nali

 Nali points to the experience picked up four years ago in Ghana as a factor in their impressive run at these finals.

-Their achievements in North Africa are even more noteworthy considering the fact that Zambia are without star striker Barbra Banda who was ruled out over gender ineligibility issues.
+Their achievements in North Africa are even more noteworthy considering Zambia are without star striker Barbra Banda who was ruled out over gender ineligibility issues.

 Banda, who scored back-to-back hat-tricks at the Olympics last year, has remained in camp in Morocco to encourage the squad.